 For pet owners willing to try anything to contain pet hair, consider hair-proofing your home.
-Ideas for this procedure include replacing your carpet and mats that you can beat outside.
+Ideas for this procedure include replacing your existing carpet with a carpet for pets or with mats that you can beat outside.
 Or you can choose mats coloured in muted tones and prints to see whether they can camouflage your pet’s hair.

 Shedding pets always like sofas and comfortable chairs, it is inevitable.
 And so the same applies to the sofas and other fabrics within the house where pet fur and hair seems to gather.
 Firstly choose a colour scheme which matches the colour of your pet’s hair.
 It will help it seem less dirty.
 Or better still buy washable chair and sofa covers that you can clean regularly to create a fresh surface to all you seating areas.

 Clean the Litter Box